 So what can the Home Mini actually do?
 Aside from controlling your smart home, answering obscure questions and adding things to your shopping list, the most useful is hands-free music control.

 Not that the Home Mini is really a standalone speaker itself.
 It does comfortably sound better than the tinny Echo Dot, and offers some surprisingly good bass for one so small.
 This also means the Assistant’s voice is clearer than Alexa at loud volumes.
-But for music you’ll get better sound quality from one of these Bluetooth speakers.

 Sadly, unlike the Echo Dot, you can’t use the Home Mini to voice control any of those speakers, because it doesn’t have Bluetooth out.
 What you can do, though, is ask it to play Spotify, Google Play Music or TuneIn Radio through a ChromeCast Audio-connected speaker or one of the growing number that’s already Cast-enabled.